rufilboss/100DaysOfDevOps/Day 38 -Introduction to Transit Gateway/day38.md

 ###### NOTE: When you attach a VPC or create a VPN connection on a transit gateway, the attachment is associated with the default route table of the transit gateway.

+##### Step3: Update Route Table

+* If you click on the Transit Gateway Route Table, you will see we have the patch from Transit Gateway to our VPC